ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 If the SUT is a non-Microsoft implementation of Exchange Server, you will not be able to run the setup configuration script.
-The following steps explain what needs to be created or configured on the SUT in order to run the test suites.
+The following steps explain what needs to be created or configured on the SUT to run the test suites.

 1. Configure the web site which contains the application that implements the MAPI protocols.

 	a.
-Configure Secure Sockets Layer (SSL) as not required and ignore client certificates.
+Configure Secure Sockets Layer (SSL) as **not required** and ignore client certificates.

 	b.
 Enable "Anonymous Authentication", "Basic Authentication" and